 How to become a validator?

 The validator setup requires some technical knowledge and understanding.
 However, we want to enable everyone to easily become a validator and know how well they perform.
 This will be possible with the desktop app that we are working on - ChainGuardian.
-Soon more info about that, you can track for progress our NodeFactory Twitter and ChainGuardian Github or join our Discord!
+App is still in development (beta), but you can track our progress our NodeFactory Twitter or join our Discord!
 This app is being built thanks to MolochDAO.

-ChainGuardian is a Windows/Linux/Mac app that will be a one stop shop for validators.
-As a user, you will be able to fully onboard as a validator which includes: making an ETH deposit, generating or importing your required key pairs (which only you own!), running a validator client and a Beacon node.
+ChainGuardian is a desktop validator client that supports running on Windows/Linux/Mac.
+As a user, you will be able to have everything in one app with a graphical interface: running a validator client and a beacon node.
 Most importantly, you will be able to observe the performance of your node, return of investment and get notified if your node is down so you don’t lose your earnings!

 Basically, to become a validator, here are the steps that one needs to take: